c7rishi/c7rishi.github.io/_pages/publication.md

 ## Multivariate Analysis and Dimension Reduction

 - **Chakraborty, S.** and Su, Z. (2023).
 A comprehensive Bayesian framework for envelope models.
-To appear in the *Journal of the American Statistical Association Theory and Methods.*
+To appear in the *Journal of the American Statistical Association (Theory & Methods).*
 - Shen Y, Park Y, **Chakraborty S**, Zhang C. (2023).
 Bayesian simultaneous partial envelope model with application to an imaging genetics analysis. *The New England Journal of Statistics in Data Science*.
 [Link.](https://doi.org/10.51387/23-NEJSDS23)
 - Lee, M., **Chakraborty, S.**, and Su, Z. (2022).
 A Bayesian approach to envelope quantile regression. *Statistica Sinica.* 32 (2022), 1-19 [Link.](http://www3.stat.sinica.edu.tw/LatestART/SS-2020-0109_fp.pdf)